 So why does the league want this very, very, very remote possibility alive as a story heading into its biggest event?
 A couple possibilities come to mind.

-First, perhaps it thinks that this is "any publicity is good publicity."
+First, perhaps they think that this is "any publicity is good publicity."
 There usually isn't much issue in getting attention on the Super Bowl, but playing up the possibility of a massive storm might add to the intrigue of the unique venue.

-Or maybe officials just want to hold the "We told you this was a possibility!" card if that one in a million chance hits and the storm of the century comes through East Rutherford, N.J. at exactly the wrong time.
+Or maybe they just want to hold the "We told you this was a possibility!" card if that one in a million chance hits and the storm of the century comes through East Rutherford, N.J. at exactly the wrong time next Sunday.